AdobeDocs/campaign-standard.en/help/start/using/enriching-campaign-database.md

 # Enriching the database{#enriching-the-database}

 Campaign Standard offers several tools to help you grow your marketing database.
-This section details the various methods that you can use to inject data into Campaign, with references to the dedicated documentations.
+This section details the different methods that you can use to inject data into Campaign, with references to the dedicated documentations.

 ## Importing data through workflows {#importing-data-through-workflows}